Search

 Give it a color, name what it is made from and hear the sounds of it ticking away.

-Really go through it’s dimensions: It’s height, width, the diameter of the clock face.
+Really go through its dimensions: It’s height, width, the diameter of the clock face.
 Think deeply into it, imagining all the gears and their intricacies as they wind through time.

 Then, give the clock face numbers.
 Make the even numbers Arabic numerals and the odd numbers Roman numerals.
 Or, if you know a language like Chinese, use its hanzi for the numbers, mixing it up with other kinds of numerals.